Changing the Guard at Buckingham Palace

-After saluting the Colour, the New Guard steps of from Wellington Barracks preceded by a Regimental Band.
+After saluting the Colour, the New Guard steps off from Wellington Barracks preceded by a Regimental Band at 10:57.

-At approximately 11:30 the New Guard enters the Forecourt, via the North Gate (right of centre facing the Palace), they march in front of the Band and halt to facing the Old Guard.
+At 11:00 the New Guard enters the Forecourt, via the North Gate (right of centre facing the Palace), they march in front of the Band and halt facing the Old Guard.

 The Band then performs the New Guard's Regimental Slow March as it advances towards the Old Guard.

-After the ‘Present Arms’, officers of both the Old and New Buckingham Palace detachments salute the Senior Captain on parade with their swords.
+After this salute the officers, of both the Old and New Buckingham Palace detachments, salute the Senior Captain on parade with their swords.

 Retiring to the guardroom, they will report to the Senior Captain after completing handover procedures with their Senior Non-Commissioned Officers.